PhilipQuirke/SkyCombAnalystHelp/DroneDataPort.md

 ## Overview
-During a drone flight, while the drone is recording, it stores the new video and flight log dataon an internal memory stick.
+During a drone flight, while the drone is recording, it stores the new video and flight log data on an internal memory stick.
 This page covers how accesss this data.
 (Refer the root-level [ReadMe](./README.md) for an overview of the whole application.)